Research Centre for Emerging and Reemerging Infectious Diseases: A-2 Published research results in scientific papers

-Published articles from the center's experts in the field emerging and reemerging infectious diseases are published in more than 120 papers in international journals.
+Published articles from the center's experts in the field emerging and reemerging infectious diseases are published in papers in international journals.

 A-3 Collaboration with other related scientific and research centers at home and abroad

 The center's scientific cooperation is in the form of national and international cooperation:

 A - 3.1 National cooperation

-Currently the center has an agreement of collaboration with the Center of Communicable Diseases Control, Hamadan University of Medical Sciences, Rodentology Group of Ferdowsi University of Mashhad, Iranian Association of Microbiology and close collaboration with the Tehran University of Medical Sciences and Kurdistan University of Medical Sciences.
+Currently the center has an agreement of collaboration with the Center of Communicable Diseases Control, Hamadan University of Medical Sciences, Rodentology Group of Ferdowsi University of Mashhad, Iranian Association of Microbiology and collaboration with the Tehran University of Medical Sciences and Kurdistan University of Medical Sciences.

 A - 3.2 International cooperation

-Scientific development and growth of a new phase of scientific activities were beholden to close collaboration with Pasteur Institute of Paris and Pasteur Institute in Madagascar.
+Scientific development and growth of a new phase of scientific activities were beholden to collaboration with Pasteur Institute of Paris and Pasteur Institute in Madagascar.
 These two institutes are World Health Organization collaborating centers for plague.
-The centre has also close collaboration with, National Museum of Natural History, France; Grenoble Alpes University, France; Institute of Pathology and biology in France; Veterinary Medical Research Institute, Hungary; University of Oslo, Norway; Umeå University, Sweden and Kocaeli University, Turkey.